DevOpsPlatform/Intro/Phase-1-Plan.md

 13. Responsibilities of DevOps team with the tool Jenkins.

-14. Responsibilities of DevOps team with the tool Tomcat.
+14. Responsibilities of DevOps team with the tool Nexus.

 15. Responsibilities of DevOps team with the tool Tomcat.